mattgyver83/mytrainset/readme.md

     cd </path/to/skill/template/root/>
     ask deploy

-**Upon completion use either the Alexa website or Alexa app to enable your custom skill**
+**Upon completion use either the Alexa website or Alexa app to verify your custom skill has been enabled**

 ### Using this skill:
 The following example phrases have been provided to illustrate how you may communicate with the skill.
 Most features support multi-address context.

+Start your request by saying, "Alexa, ask my train set ..."

 #### Throttle Control (single and multi-address)
 set the speed to 100 percent